ncalteen/actions-docker-training/Exercises/08-Create-Reusable-Workflow.md

   centralized-job:
     uses: samueljmello/centralized-workflow/.github/workflows/test.yml@main
     with:
-      VAR: "static"
+      VAR: 'static'
 ```

-1. Open a pull request and merge the `central-job` branch into the `main` branch.
+1. Open a pull request and merge the `central-job` branch into the `main`
+   branch.